 The Customer has the right to have an audit performed by an independent ICT expert who must maintain confidentiality, to inspect the compliance with all the points from Article 17 and 18.
 This audit only takes place after the Customer has requested PCextreme whether similar audit reports are present and if this is the case, has requested and assessed the similar audit reports present at PCextreme and introduces reasonable arguments that still justify the audit initiated by the Customer.
 Such an audit is justified when the similar audit reports already present at PCextreme do not provide (sufficient) information on whether PCextreme complies with Articles 17 and 18.
 The audit initiated by the Customer takes place two weeks after prior notification by the Customer and will take place no more than once a year.

-PCextreme will cooperate with the audit and provide all the information reasonably required for the audit, including supporting data such as system logs and employees as soon as possible and within a reasonable period, whereby a period of no more than two weeks is deemed reasonable unless this is not possible due to an emergency interest.
+PCextreme will cooperate with the audit and provide all the information reasonably required for the audit, including supporting data such as system logs as soon as possible and within a reasonable period, whereby a period of no more than two weeks is deemed reasonable unless this is not possible due to an emergency interest.
 The Customer will ensure that the audit affects PCextreme's other business operations as little as possible

 The findings of the performed audit will be discussed by the Parties in consultation, after which they will either be introduced or not by one of the Parties or by both Parties jointly.

 The reasonable costs for the audit are paid by the Customer in the understanding that the costs for the hiring of independent ICT-expert and the costs PCextreme incurs for the cooperation to the audit will always be paid by the Customer.